Out of the Loop: Structural Approximation of Optimisation Landscapes and non-Iterative Quantum Optimisation: Introduction

 Structured forms of \VQCs, in particular the quantum approximate optimisation algorithm (\QAOA), enjoy popularity in prototypical applications~\cite{bayerstadler:21:}. \QAOA is a specific \VQC for combinatorial optimisation.
 Similar to quantum annealing, to which \QAOA is closely related~\cite{pelofske2024short,Bharti:2022}, it provides a strict framework on the quantum side.
 Given a specific problem, users only need to find a fitting problem representation, choose a suitable circuit depth, and pick a classical optimisation method.
 Devising such problem representations is not foreign to traditional computer science: In particular, techniques to reduce computational problems specified using an apt formalism into representations that are suitable for \QAOA~\cite{schmidbauer:24:reductions,cipra2000ising,lucas2014ising} are curricular knowledge~\cite{Arora:2009}.

 The most essential ingredient of combinatorial optimisation is, of course, the optimisation landscape.
-This paper is centred around a new theorem, detailed in \cref{sec:approx_thm}, that allows us to approximate the expected \QAOA optimisation landscape of a problem from existing solution space structures.
+This paper is centred around a new theorem, detailed in \cref{sec:approx_thm}, that, for two level Hamiltonians (including all problems in \NP), allows us to approximate the expected one layer \QAOA optimisation landscape of a problem from existing solution space structures.
 Informally speaking, \QAOA is concerned with multiple objects: A problem (\eg, can a graph be partitioned into two halves such that only a certain amount of edges must be cut?), an instance (\eg, a specific graph), a solution space (\eg, lists of edges to cut), and parameters that define an appropriate quantum circuit specific for each \emph{instance} to obtain solutions from sampling the circuit output.

 Hamming distances between solutions offer an intuitive handle to discover and describe local structures in solution space.
 Our approach continues a line of research~\cite{montanez2024towards,diez2024connection, streif2019comparison,bravyi2020obstacles} using such distance information, particularly the connection to state amplitudes and their interference, to obtain insights about the inner workings of \QAOA.
 By using stochastic methods, we establish novel means of reasoning about \QAOA landscapes on an \emph{instance independent}, but \emph{problem specific} level, and show that instance-specific quantum circuits can be replaced by one single problem-generic alternative, while obeying a strictly bounded maximal difference between approximated and exact ingredients of the overall combinatorial optimisation process.
 Our result contributes to both, foundational understanding of \QAOA and practical implementations.